 1. Landlord’s Right to Enter the Dwelling

 As a landlord, you have a right to enter your tenant’s rented premises.
-You may want to in the case of an emergency, when looking to make necessary repairs, to make repairs agreed upon and discussed with the tenant, and pursuant to a court order.
+Landlords may want to in the case of an emergency when looking to make a necessary repair, make agreed-upon repairs and discuss with the tenant, pursuant to a court order.

 Is there a notice requirement?
 No!
 North Carolina has no legal provision regarding the landlord’s right to entry.
-You can generally enter your tenant’s premises without serving a prior written notice.
+Landlords can generally enter their tenant’s premises without serving a prior written notice.

-2. The Condition, Maintenance, and Repairs of the Property
+2. The Condition, Maintenance, and Repairs of the Rental Property

-According to state laws, it’s your responsibility to ensure your tenant lives in a habitable property.
+According to state laws, it’s every landlords responsibility to ensure their tenant lives in a habitable property.
 That is, among other things, one with working locks, drinkable water, and a proper place to put garbage like a garbage can.
-A tenant, however, needs to maintain this property.
+A tenant, however, needs to maintain this rental unit.
 If a tenant fails, it's not the landlord's responsibility.

 3. Housing Discrimination Laws